Covid 19 coronavirus: Two new Auckland community cases an adult and child, infected with South African strain - NZ Herald

 VIRUS LATEST:

-• Two people in Auckland have tested positive for Covid-19, after twice testing negative while in managed isolation and being released into the community.
+• Two people - an adult and a child - in Auckland have tested positive for Covid-19, despite twice testing negative while in managed isolation and being released into the community.

 • The new pair had left MIQ on January 15 and have since visited a range of sites, mainly on Auckland's North Shore.